-You, your family and friends are important members of the care team.
+You and your family are important members of the care team.
 You know what is normal for you.

 Let staff know if you notice any changes to your health or feel unwell, especially if you have had recent changes to your medicines.